NeuroGenetics

 • Counseling for mtDNA disorders: strictly maternal inheritance — affected fathers do not transmit; heteroplasmic mothers cannot be reliably counseled on offspring risk due to bottleneck; preimplantation genetic testing (PGT) available for some variants; mitochondrial replacement therapy (MRT/'three-parent IVF') approved in UK for severe maternal mtDNA disease

-• Management: avoid medications that inhibit OXPHOS (metformin, valproate with caution, statins); supplementation: coenzyme Q10, riboflavin (B2), thiamine (B1), L-carnitine — benefit variable but often used; arginine/citrulline for MELAS stroke-like episodes; avoid prolonged fasting and physiological stress; emergency protocol important for metabolic decompensation.
-The POLG-valproate contraindication is discussed further in the [[pharmacogenetics|Pharmacogenetics]] module
+• POLG-related disease: valproate is absolutely contraindicated — causes fulminant hepatotoxicity (see the [[pharmacogenetics|Pharmacogenetics]] module for detailed drug-gene interaction coverage).
+More broadly, avoid medications that impair OXPHOS (metformin, statins) in mitochondrial disease.
+Supportive management: coenzyme Q10, riboflavin (B2), thiamine (B1), L-carnitine; arginine/citrulline for MELAS stroke-like episodes; avoid prolonged fasting and physiological stress; emergency protocol important for metabolic decompensation

 Quiz Questions